M.07.04 Segregation review and revocations

 • the safety of the prisoner has been put at risk by another person and there is no reasonable way to ensure the safety of the prisoner otherwise than by giving the direction at their prison.

-If segregation is considered appropriate, the prison director can make a segregation direction for their site.
+If segregation is considered appropriate, the general manager custodial can make a segregation direction for their site.

 Where a segregation direction is made within 5 days of the direction at the previous site - the start date of the receiving prison direction remains the same as the sending prison start date.